SmingHub/Sming/Sming/Components/Storage/README.rst

    which device these entries relate to.
 -  Create an instance of your custom device and make a call to :cpp:func:`Storage::registerDevice` in your ``init()`` function (or elsewhere if more appropriate).

+See :library:`DiskStorage` for how devices such as SD flash cards are managed.

 API